everett96/i3-configs/README.md

 ## Required Packages (for Arch Linux)

-These are the packages needed to run the i3blocks setup and scripts correctly on a fresh Arch Linux install using `archinstall` with i3 selected.
+These are the pacman packages needed to run the i3blocks setup and scripts correctly on a fresh Arch Linux install using `archinstall` with i3 selected.
+No AUR packages are required.

 ### Core Requirements
 These may already be installed if you installed with the `i3` desktop profile: